Configure an AD Authentication Provider#

 - The DNS domain name

-The fully qualified domain name (FQDN) associated with the Windows domain (for example, corp.example.com).
-This is used for resolving network resources through the Domain Name System (DNS).
+The FQDN associated with the Windows domain (for example, corp.example.com).
+This is used for resolving network resources through the DNS.

 Example: domain.local